LanaMirko04/PARCO-Computing-2026-243874/DELIVERABLE-1/README.md

 ```

 > [!NOTE]
 By default, the progam will compile and run the parallel version.
 To run the sequntial version, uncomment `CONFIG_ENABLE_SERIAL_EXECUTION` in `include/config.h` before compiling the code, and comment `CONFIG_ENABLE_OMP_PARALLELISM`.
+Alternatively, you can run the parallel code with a single thread by setting the `-t` option to `1`.

 ...